To get a new reversed list, apply the reversed function and collect the items into a list:

 Reversing a List in Python - GeeksforGeeks

-reverse() method reverses the elements of the list in-place and it modify the original list without creating a new list. ...
+reverse() method reverses the elements of the list in-place and it modifies the original list without creating a new list. ...
 This method builds a reversed version of the list using slicing with a negative step.

 Discussions